 2. Give Small Rewards

-Your reps simply can’t sell to clients that aren’t in the office.
-So if the summer months make increased numbers unrealistic, focus on celebrating and rewarding the small wins.
+Your sales professionals simply can’t sell to customers who are on vacation.
+They probably can’t even get replies to emails or set up meetings.
+So if the summer slump has made reaching their numbers unrealistic, focus on celebrating and rewarding the small wins.

-Your salespeople will feel motivated and appreciated with a fun reward—whether it’s a small prize for a weekend outing, or a company-hosted outdoor event.
+Your salespeople will feel motivated and appreciated with a fun reward—whether it’s a free lunch or dinner, a small prize for a weekend outing, or a company-hosted outdoor event.

-Whether it’s negotiation skills, consultative selling strategies, or simply refining a solid sales process, focus on a specific area your team can improve on and get it done!
+Whether it’s sales negotiation skills, consultative selling strategies, sales conversations, or simply refining a solid sales process, focus on a specific area your team can improve and use this time to get it done.

 If this is a new practice for your team, summer is a great time to implement it.
-It will keep them motivated and engaged, and will also allow them to make the process a habit for when business starts to pick up again after vacation season.
+It will keep them motivated and engaged, and will also allow them to make the process a habit when business starts to pick up again in the fall.